MidnattLantern/HiDoc-API/README.md

 ---
 - The "usr_comm" app remain unused in the front-end HiDoc for the moment.
 The app was developed for traning/ experimental purposes.
 However, being able to comment is such an expected feature in the modern day, this feature may or may not be implimented in the future.
 - Comment is built on a custom model.
 This decision is made on preference.

+Watch project:
+---
+- The "watch_proj" app is very similar to the conventional like feature in modern apps.
+The purpose is different from a like however, instead of expressing positive affirmation to the project owner, it serves as a bookmark like in modern e-books.
+- When the user click Watch Project, that project will be listed inside their watch view, allowing the user to easily and find projects they think are interesting to stay updated for.
+- There is a counter that show how many users are watching the project.
+- Watching is a yes or no state.
+The serializer.py import `IntegrityError`, that's being used to prevent 'double-watching'.

+Watch artist:
+---
+- The "watch_art" app is HiDoc's equivalent to follow profile.
+It's treated the same way as Watch Project, but for artist accounts instead of projects.

 Run server: